daniela-angulo/daniela-angulo.github.io/index.md

 -->
 # What do I do?
 Who am I?

-This website is by no means complete, I'll keep working on it but it's an exciting project for me.
+Disclaimer: This website is by no means complete, I am working on it.

-I'm Daniela and I'm from Colombia.
+I'm Daniela Angulo and I'm from Colombia.
 I recently finished my PhD in experimental quantum optics.
 I also worked as a high school teacher for grade 12 for two years.
 I taught physics to a small group of amazing kids.
 I love sports and music.
 Cycling, swimming, running.
 Playing the guitar and singing.

-Check out this <a href="https://www.youtube.com/watch?v=8QJ0atPx-Qc">interview </a>  I gave to Q-Site as part of the series "Quantum walk Wednesday"
+Check out this <a href="https://www.youtube.com/watch?v=8QJ0atPx-Qc">interview </a>  I gave to Q-Site as part of their series "Quantum walk Wednesday".

 # Research topics explained
-As a I said, I devote a lot of my time to studying quantum optics.
+As a I said, I devote a lot of my time to studying quantum optics and quantum information.
 I'll use this section to tell you about some research topics that interest me or my own research.

 In our research group, we had to present a paper of our choice every three months or so to the rest of the group (journal club).
-I work with atoms and photons but photons are my biggest love so I usually take those presentations as an opportunity to talk about photonics research.
+I work with atoms and photons but photons are my biggest love so I usually used those presentations as an opportunity to talk about photonics research.

 I must say that I used to have a lot of difficulties with these presentations for the first two years of my PhD.
 I wasn't able to grasp the big ideas of the subjects and didn't exactly know what questions to ask to clarify the things I didn't understand.
 But I've got sooo much better at it and my prof even said how impressed he was with the pedagogical angle of my presentations.
 According to him, I was raising interesting questions and forcing the audience to think.